peterhurford/priority-wiki-content/human-enhancement.md

 	* Neural lace
 * Genetic Engineering
 * Systematic optimization of people's daily lives (Taking the 'very general' section and for every person, transform their habits and daily living into a more effective version systematically)
+	* More than anything we need data on different interventions.
+What works, what doesn't?
+What common problems do people encounter in implementing them?
+What has a big impact and for who?
+We need to measure success for each problem.
 	* Requires substantial hypothesizing, experimentation, and people willing to go along with it.
 	* Research into effective interventions in productivity / health are.